 However what really helps here is that leaseholders have a large and active APPG of 125 members.
 If all 125 can be persuaded to actively press the cause for the next 3 months, then given the weakness of the Government, and that DCLG has already declared movement on leasehold, builders’ lobbyists might not be able to persuade the Government to whip a vote against a 2nd Reading.
 Furthermore, if a lot of people-powered parliamentary support can be maintained over the next 3 months, there is a reasonable chance that either the 10 Minute Bill will go to Committee stage, or that it will be included in some way in the current post Leasehold consultation presently being undertaken.

 The purpose of this blog post is to provide information about a new campaign group, HALO, or Houseowners Against Leasehold Oppression.
 It is being set up and run by a campaign steering group whose members are themselves victims of leaseholder oppression, with campaign facilitation managed by an experienced campaigning business called Make Public.
 We seek to replicate the styles and persuasive voices of the successful national WASPI and Equitable Life EMAG campaigning groups.

 Find out more and join us.
 Visit:

 - our Facebook Groups Page at HALO Facebook

 - our web page at Make Public HALO Campaign (some work still being done)

 - our Change.org petition at Unfair escalating house lease?
 Unite to challenge housebuilders to convert to freehold

 and we’ll keep you fully informed.
 Our first action when several hundred signups have come in will be to advertise to bring the HALO: Steering Group together, then open up the membership site and provide you with the campaign strategy all parties will work to.

 This page and the Facebook page are being updated.
-Look out for further information on or before 25th September 2017.

 HALO – Houseowners Against Leasehold Oppression and Make Public